 Zoe: And if we survive?
 What then, Jamie?
 Suppose we do get ourselves out of this mess.
 What have I got left?

 It's beautiful dialogue, and brilliant character building.
 Zoe can spit out facts for days, but when it comes to facing the unknown, and responding to events intuitively, she's out of her element.
 And the experiences of "Wheel in Space" make it clear to her that that's not a life she wants for herself. ("What have I got left?")
 But wanting something and getting it aren't the same thing, as she learns when she sneaks aboard the TARDIS at the end and stows away in a trunk.
-The Second Doctor, never the fool, knows she's there, and knocks on the trunk four times (yes, indeed, it is always four times).
-And she sheepishly appears and admits that she longs to travel with the Doctor and Jamie.
+The Second Doctor, never the fool, knows she's there, and knocks on the trunk -- and she sheepishly appears and admits that she longs to travel with the Doctor and Jamie.
 But it's not that easy.
 Because the Second Doctor has his issues with Zoe, as he expressed in their very first conversation in "Wheel in Space," when Zoe proffered figures as fact:

 The Doctor: Well, it's an interesting theory.